 5. CONCLUSION

-Vegetation of Meghalithic site is crusial to study ethno-archeology, as it is the largest necropolis among 2000-old megalithic sites located Hirebenkal located near to Hampi, South India, is the ‘vally of Dead’ and the “Mouryara gudda”, one of the seven wonder of Karnataka & one of selected site from India to obtain UNESCO World Heritage status during 2025.
+Vegetation of Meghalithic site is crucial to study ethno-archeology, as it is the largest necropolis among 2000-old megalithic sites located Hirebenakal located near to Hampi, South India, is the ‘Valley of the Dead’ and the “Mouryara gudda”, one of the seven wonders of Karnataka & one of selected site from India to obtain UNESCO World Heritage status during 2025.
 A hill is the ‘treasure of medicinal plants’ is now under threat by anthropogenic activities, hence there is a urge to protect and conserve highly medicinal plant species from the site hence the current study.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)